 Your experience will be similar to one of Dr. Azarbal’s patients who commented, “Dr. Azarbal’s work is great functionally, but it also looks great.
 He did an excellent job matching the color with my natural teeth.
 The crowns look like my real teeth!
 Dr. Azarbal is approachable, he listens to your needs, and he is not pushy.”

-If you are interested in finding out if you are a candidate for this treatment, call us to schedule an appointment, or request an appointment online.
-If you want to spend five or ten minutes with Dr. Azarbal to discuss your options before you receive an exam, request a complimentary consultation.
+If you are interested in finding out if you are a candidate for CEREC® one-visit crowns, call us to schedule an appointment, or request an appointment online.
+If you would like to spend five or ten minutes with Dr. Azarbal to discuss your options before you receive an exam, please request a complimentary consultation.